 Explanation: This ultimate makes Zac beyond godlike in team fights, an moving blob that can bounce everyone up by moving around the fight while bouncing, you are able to use other spells like Unstable Matter but not Elastic Slingshot.
 You can accelerating movement speed for the duration and 75% tenacity.
 Fool proof AoE CC.

-The reason why I believe Elastic Slingshot and Stretching Strike are equal in value is because while Stretching Strike gives you additional slow and more damage, being a lower cooldown.
+The reason why I believe Elastic Slingshot and Stretching Strikes are equal in value is because while Stretching Strikes gives you additional slow and more damage, being a lower cooldown.
 Leveling Elastic Slingshot increases the ganking viability by decreasing cooldown while increasing the range of the slingshot, which makes it a much preference option and depending on where you are ganking and what your plan is.

 Locket of the Iron Solari has become a meta in S3 for jungle because of how cost efficient it is in addition to the defensive active it offers in a ganking situation.
 All of the starts are perfect for Zac, however, because of Zac's passive Cell Division.
 You can always use it as bait and it becomes less effective in terms of baiting and team fight focus target.
 It is still an amazing item, and if you want to rush it, it is still a very viable option especially when you gank an heavy physical damage lane such as bot lane or a Zed mid lane.